The Apprentice cuts You’re Fired scenes with candidate after ‘antisemitism’ row

 Former BBC programming boss Danny Cohen told Deadline: “I would advise BBC managers to stop telling Jewish employees what is and isn’t antisemitism.
 This simply would not happen if the issue involved racism against any other minority community.”

-On Thursday (15 February), the Community Security Trust (CST), which monitors antisemitism and provides security for the Jewish community in Britain, found that than 4,000 antisemitic incidents were recorded in the UK in 2023.
+On Thursday (15 February), the Community Security Trust, which monitors antisemitism and provides security for the Jewish community in Britain, found that than 4,000 antisemitic incidents were recorded in the UK in 2023.

 The total was almost double the previous record in 2021, with its chief executive describing the “explosion in hatred” against the Jewish community as “an absolute disgrace”.